 Thornier questions arise when we consider the origins of the meme.
 If you’re trying to meme using images that originally may have had a much more sinister context, but the original memes are still being used to sow hate and proliferate violent ideology, are you ever able to fully reclaim them for good?

-White House deputy press secretary Andrew Bates ran into that question earlier this week, when he shared a “Dark Brandon” meme that many conservatives believed was borrowing the Nazi reichsadler, an eagle that formed part of the German coat of arms.
+White House deputy press secretary Andrew Bates ran into that question early on in the meme’s rise, when he shared a “Dark Brandon” meme that many conservatives believed was borrowing the Nazi reichsadler, an eagle that formed part of the German coat of arms.
 The meme’s creator, Tobin Stone, clarified to the Daily Dot and the Washington Post that the meme was not based in Nazi imagery and that he had used a standard American eagle.

 The fact that Republicans no longer recognize one of our country's most patriotic symbols is very telling about the current state of the Republican party. pic.twitter.com/G3WM28Pz3G— Tobin Stone (@tobinjstone) August 10, 2022